 MEETINGS AND ACTION:

-The KC Regional VOAD meets quarterly usually on the third Wednesday of February, May, August & November.
+The KC Regional VOAD meets quarterly.
 Information on upcoming meetings will be “flashed” on this web site.
 The meetings are open to governmental as well as service agencies representatives and to any organization providing assistance and services in times of disaster.

 The meetings essentially are designed to prepare and plan for prompt and organized action in the event of a disaster.
 Presentations from various groups and agencies are given to inform and aid the VOAD in preparation for service.

 In accordance with a pre-determined set of protocols the KC Metro VOAD is called into action immediately to become informed as to the scope of the disaster and the various goods and services needed.
 A plan of action is outlined and followed until the “services of the VOAD” are no longer needed.